Higher education (HE) lecturers teach academic or vocational subjects to undergraduate and postgraduate students aged 18 and over

 • present research and papers at conferences

-• prepare bids and apply for research grants and funding.
+• prepare bids and apply for research grants and funding

-If you continue to build up expertise after achieving these positions, you may be able to progress to the roles of reader, chair, professor or dean.
+Typical progression routes include senior lecturer and principal lecturer.
+If you continue to develop your skills and expertise, you may be able to progress to the roles of reader, chair or professor or even head of department or dean.

 How would you rate this page?